MatthijsKamstra/haxejs/haxe/about.md

 My primary reasons to write this documentation is the fact that the focus of Haxe seems to be on games.
 This may not be a conscious decision.
 It's not strange because [Nicolas](https://twitter.com/ncannasse) (original creator of Haxe) earns his money with [games](http://shirogames.com/).

 I think it's a mistake from the HaxeFoundation to leave this impression as-is!
-If Haxe wants to attract more developers and become mainstream it should focus (more) on JavaScript target.
+If Haxe wants to attract more developer, become mainstream it should focus (more) on JavaScript target.

 We (Haxe) need more people that speak up, about other things then games!

-JavaScript developers should be able to learn Haxe (quickly).
+JavaScript developers should be able to learn Haxe.
 And they will enjoy working with Haxe.

 It's shouldn't be difficult to convince JavaScript developers.
 Especially the ones that tried Coffeescript of Typescript.